Hearty Quinoa Vegan Chili Recipe

-However, all the elements that make chili a wintertime favorite, the spices, the inexpensive ingredients and the easy of throwing together this filling stew are equally satisfying whether you make beef chili or my quinoa chili.
+However, all the elements that make chili a favorite from October until spring, the spices, the inexpensive ingredients and the ease of throwing together this filling stew are equally satisfying whether you make beef chili or my quinoa chili.
 In fact, I’ll even be so bold as to say that once you try my version, you’ll never miss the meat!

 Quinoa is one of the most protein-rich foods available.
 That’s because it’s a complete protein, containing all nine essential amino acids.
 In addition, it has twice the fiber content of most other whole grains.
 (Did you know that getting enough fiber is one of the steps in our 10 Steps to Sexy diet?)